 Towards Particle Acceleration in Carbon Nanotube Arrays

-LIV.DAT PhD students Aravinda Perera and Cristian Bontoiu are conducting large-scale CPU and GPU-accelerated simulations to explore the possibility of using arrays of carbon nanotubes (CNTs) to shape, direct and accelerate particle beams.
+University of Liverpool based AVA Fellow Volodymyr Rodin is analyzing 3D beam transport using different simulation approaches and has applied the techniques that he developed to help model physics of carbon nanotubes-particle-beam interactions more accurately.
+On this he worked together with University of Liverpool PhD students Aravinda Perera and Christian Bontoiu who are conducting large-scale CPU and GPU-accelerated simulations to explore the possibility of using arrays of carbon nanotubes (CNTs) to shape, direct and accelerate particle beams.

 Novel acceleration techniques such as plasma wakefield acceleration (PWFA) have in recent decades made much progress in producing particle accelerators that are, pound-for-pound, up to a thousand times stronger than conventional radio-frequency accelerators.
 Extrapolating such techniques to solid-state media could have the potential to produce even more intense and compact “ultra-high” accelerating fields.